secretstartups/handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 Create a new canvas for each interview.
 It’s recommended to have a moderator and a notetaker, where the notetaker is in charge of filling out the canvas while the participant and moderator are talking.
 Good practice is to show the canvas your notetaker filled out to the participant at the end of the interview, to confirm that you recorded their actions accurately.
 We recommend 5 interviews, each for an hour.
 If you see a lot of variance in jobs, talk to more participants until patterns start to become evident.

 There is an[ interview guide](https://www.figma.com/file/Z4lsAOLH1ANN3pstQFYgSk/Jobs-to-be-done----Playbook-Template?type=whiteboard&node-id=78-2318&t=oMR9VPNke7aIfCoU-4) included in the FigJam template.
-The goal of the interviews is to enable the job performers to tell you how and why they do the job (i.e., What are the job steps[link]?
-Desired outcomes[link]?
-Related jobs[link]?
-Circumstances[link]?)
+The goal of the interviews is to enable the job performers to tell you how and why they do the job.
+What are the [job steps](handbook/product/ux/jobs-to-be-done/#job-steps-how-does-the-job-performer-get-the-job-done)?
+[Desired outcomes](handbook/product/ux/jobs-to-be-done/#outcomes-how-does-the-job-performer-measure-the-success-of-getting-the-job-done)?
+[Related jobs](handbook/product/ux/jobs-to-be-done/#related-jobs-what-else-is-the-job-performer-trying-to-get-done)?
+[Circumstances](handbook/product/ux/jobs-to-be-done/#circumstances-what-are-the-factors-or-condictions-that-make-a-difference-in-how-the-job-gets-done)?

 ## Step 4: Synthesize